 - Read (yes, we’re back to that tip) for 10 minutes

-6. Study opposing views
+Step 6: Study opposing views

-Of course, it’s more comfortable to be adept at spaghetti monster orthodoxy, but it’s critical to develop intelligence by exploring and becoming an expert on concepts contradictory to your belief system.
+Of course, it’s more comfortable to be adept at Spaghetti Monster orthodoxy, but it’s critical to develop intelligence by exploring and becoming an expert on concepts contradictory to your belief system.

-7. Take a culture day
+Step 7: Take a culture day

 Here’s something everybody should do once a month: take an arts and culture day to yourself, even if it’s for a morning or an entire day.
 What is it?
-This is when you spend your free time reading (again!), writing a poem, attending an art gallery, practising an instrument, learning a new skill or watching a foreign film.
+This is when you spend your free time reading (again!), writing a poem, attending an art gallery, learning a new skill or watching a foreign film.

-8. Get more sleep
+Step 8: Get more sleep

 We tend to undervalue our sleep.
 Or, at the very least, we don’t sleep the right way.

-- Reduce blue light exposure in the evening, such as from your smartphone
+- Reduce blue light exposure in the evening, such as from your smartphone.

-- Avoid caffeine or snack later in the day
+- Avoid caffeine or snack later in the day.

-- Introduce a pre-sleep routine, like reading a book (not again!) or listening to relaxing classical music
+- Introduce a pre-sleep routine, like reading a book (not again!) or listening to relaxing classical music.

-- Invest in a good mattress, pillow and comforter
+- Invest in a good mattress, pillow and comforter.

 Sleep is essential to becoming smarter and more focused.
 Without a sufficient amount of time spent in dream land, you’re going to impact your cognitive performance as well as your physical health.

-9. Remove unnecessary distractions
+Step 9: Remove unnecessary distractions

 Let’s be honest: you have a treasure trove of distractions in your life that aren’t doing much for your intelligence.
 Believe it or not, these distractions don't have to be related to your smartphone or a social network.
 Instead, they can be the regret of yesterday, the promise of tomorrow and the pursuit of perfection.

 Some philosophical minds might even contend that apathy is the worst distraction of them all.
 This can sound like the insight from the stoic school of philosophy, but it’s hard to dispute that we waste time on things that are out of our control.

-10. Get the basics right
+Step 10: Get the basics right

-How can you change the world if you can’t boil a pot of water, organise your house or pay your bills on time?
+How can you change the world if you can’t boil a pot of water, organize your house or pay your bills on time?
 You may want to be a professional at solving the world’s most intricate mathematical problems or devising a perpetual motion machine, but how can that happen when you can’t get the basics done?

-11. Answer questions you’ve always had
+Step 11: Answer questions you’ve always had

 What is the event horizon?
 Should human organs be bought and sold in the marketplace?
 Why don't we travel up in space from Earth?
 Why does time only flow in one direction?
 Is a hot dog a sandwich?
 How come we can travel to the moon but can’t make our shoes smell good?